flatironinstitute/sciware/05_Parallelization/terminology.md

 <img src="pardist-proc1.svg" width="1000" style="border:0;box-shadow:none">

 * Everything runs in a process
-* Includes global state: memory contents, open files, network connections, etc.
+* Defines global state: memory contents, open files, network connections, etc.
 * Only makes use of one core by default

-* *Task parallelism*: explicitly indicate pieces of code to run concurrently
+#### *Task parallelism*: explicitly indicate pieces of code to run concurrently

 ### Threads